fingineering/ACR-ACI-Demo/README.md

 az role assignment create --assignee $MY_ID role "AcrPull" --scope $ACR_ID
 ```

+If you don't have sufficient permissions to assign roles to resource, get someone with elevated permissions.

 Now lets add a system assigned managed identity to the container registry

 ```bash